Julia Sweeney

-Julia Anne Sweeney (born October 10, 1959) is an American actress and comedian.
+Julia Sweeney (born October 1958) is an American actress and comedian.
 She gained fame as a cast member on the NBC sketch comedy series Saturday Night Live from 1990 to 1994.
 She played Mrs. Keeper in the film Stuart Little and voiced Brittany in Father of the Pride.
 She appeared in the Hulu series Shrill, the Showtime series Work in Progress, and the Starz series American Gods.
 Sweeney also had a recurring role on Frasier.